 The Path to Drawdown: Energy Storage

-A wider adoption of utility-scale and distributed energy storage systems is the solution.
+A wider adoption of utility-scale and distributed energy storage systems and batteries is the solution.
 Utility-scale energy storage is the use of technologies and practices to store energy on a large scale, often managed by utility, industrial and power companies.
-Distributed storage systems are smaller and use standalone batteries and electric vehicles (EVs) to store energy.
+Distributed storage systems are smaller in scale and use standalone batteries and electric vehicles (EVs) to store energy.
 Distributed systems are usually managed at the level of residential and commercial buildings.

 Neither of these solutions directly help reduce greenhouse gas emissions, but they both facilitate the development of more renewable energy sources and ultimately smooth the transition in the energy system.